Additional Information & News

 Minimizing Business Interruption 24/7/365

-As a business owner, you know water and fire-related damage can mean lost customers, lost inventory, lost property and lost revenue.
+As a business owner, you know water- and fire-related damage can mean lost customers, lost inventory, lost property, and lost revenue.
 A swift and effective response can mitigate the losses associated with disaster-related emergencies so when disaster strikes your place of business, call ServiceMaster Restore®.
-With the largest inventory of disaster restoration equipment in the Virginia Piedmont, we're prepared for commercial losses of any size 24 hours a day, 365 days a year.
-And, with specialized services like our 1-866-RECOVER program, data/document restoration, and the highest standards of customer service in the industry, we have the experience and expertise needed to get you back in business—FAST.
+With the most extensive inventory of disaster restoration equipment in the Virginia Piedmont, we're ready for commercial losses of any size 24 hours a day, 365 days a year.
+And, with specialized services like our 1-866-RECOVER program, data/document restoration, and the highest standards of customer service in the industry, we have the experience and expertise needed to get you back in business – FAST.

 Continuing Education for Insurance Professionals

 As an insurance professional, you're often the first contact for a policyholder who has experienced a disaster.
-The more you know about the disaster mitigation process and recovery, the more you can guide your client in taking the right steps to control damage - and therefore control costs.
-With Continuing Education (CE) options from ServiceMaster Restore®, you and your staff can be better equipped to help your policyholders by understanding the latest disaster restoration techniques, procedures and best practices.
+The more you know about the disaster mitigation process and recovery, the more you can guide your client to the right steps to control damage and therefore control costs.
+With Continuing Education (CE) options from ServiceMaster Restore®, you and your staff can be better equipped to help your policyholders by understanding the latest disaster restoration techniques, procedures, and best practices.

 Water Damage Tips